-- Move ON/STOP switch to the ON position.

-- Pull choke knob out to the full extent.

-- Slowly press primer bulb 6 times.
-Squeeze and hold throttle trigger.
-With thumb press fast idle lock down; then release throttle trigger.

-• Sharply pull the starter rope handle 5 times with your right hand.
+- Move ON/STOP switch to the ON posi- - Pull choke/fast idle lever out to the full extent (to the FULL CHOKE position). - Slowly press primer bulb 6 times. - Pull the starter rope sharply 5 times with your right hand.
 Then, proceed to the next step.